Information on NVR for Parents

 Parents develop strategies to manage risk, without getting involved in fruitless power struggles.
-They learn how to regulate themselves, and no longer get motivated by their own unhelpful beliefs (I must immediately take control of my daughter; He must see what it is really like…), driven to act in hot anger.
+They learn how to regulate themselves, and no longer get motivated by their own unhelpful beliefs (I must immediately take control of my child; They must see what it is really like…), driven to act in hot anger.

 After months or years of ‘walking on eggshells’ and feeling they have to give in to their child’s demands, if they wish to maintain peace in the family, parents learn to strategically break the rules their child has set up for the family.
 Parents are supported in overcoming their tendency to avoid necessary action because of fear or shame.